goabstract/Awesome-Design-Tools/README.md

 * [Invision Studio](https://www.invisionapp.com/studio) — combines design, prototyping, and collaboration into one harmonious workflow.
 * [Photoshop](https://www.adobe.com/products/photoshop.html) — imaging and graphic design software.
 * [Sketch](https://www.sketchapp.com/) — it's a design toolkit built for Mac.
+* [Vectr](https://vectr.com/) — a simple web and desktop cross-platform tool to create vector graphics easily and intuitively.

 ### Design Feedback Tools
 Do you get feedback during the development process?
 If you wish to get more structural feedback on UI issues or visual bugs take a look on this tool: